-Contributed by: Alex Hall Taylor QC, Richard Brown, Tim Wright and Simon Hall, Carey Olsen matters drawing on his broad onshore and offshore experience.
+Contributed by: Alex Hall Taylor KC, Richard Brown, Tim Wright and Simon Hall, Carey Olsen drawing on his broad onshore and offshore experience.
 He is a solicitor advocate and barrister and regularly appears in court.
 His work focuses on cross-border fraud and asset tracing, and all forms of corporate insolvency work.
 He is regularly instructed on an emergency basis in relation to interim remedies such as freezing injunctions, the appointment of receivers and Norwich Pharmacal relief.
 Tim is a member of INSOL and sits on the Board of the BVI's Recovery and Insolvency Specialists Association (RISA).

 Tim Wright rejoined Carey Olsen as a partner in December 2020, having been head of litigation at another offshore law firm.
-Tim advises on a wide range of litigation and insolvency probate, and insolvency work, including a wide array of interlocutory matters including applications for freezing orders, prohibitory injunctions and the appointment of receivers.
+Tim advises on a wide range of litigation and insolvency matters work, including a wide array of interlocutory matters including applications for freezing orders, prohibitory injunctions and the appointment of receivers.
 Simon has conducted litigation before the BVI Commercial Court, ECSC Court of Appeal and the Privy Council.
-He is a solicitor of England and Wales with Higher Rights and is admitted in the BVI, where he has practised since May 2015.
 Simon is a member of the BVI Bar Association, the Recovery and Insolvency Specialists Association (RISA), and the Law Society of England and Wales.
 He also sits on the BVI Commercial Court Users Committee.

 Simon Hall is a counsel at Carey Olsen, based in the BVI.
-His caseload involves shareholder and director disputes, fraud and asset tracing, contentious trust and
+His caseload involves shareholder and director disputes, fraud and asset tracing, contentious trust and probate, and insolvency